roydukkey/dotenv-dot/README.md

 import 'dotenv-dot/transform';
 ```

-More information with the `import` syntax on the [dotenv repository](https://github.com/motdotla/dotenv/blob/master/README.md#how-do-i-use-dotenv-with-import).
+More information about the `import` syntax is available on the [dotenv repository](https://github.com/motdotla/dotenv/blob/master/README.md#how-do-i-use-dotenv-with-import).

 *Note:* You may set the `debug` option using the dotenv debug [command line or environment variable](https://github.com/motdotla/dotenv/blob/master/README.md#preload).
-The `ignoreProcessEnv` option is irrelevant using the latter approach.
+The `ignoreProcessEnv` option is irrelevant when using the auto-imports.

 ### How do I add arrays to the `.env` file?

-Arrays are simply added by using numbers to indicate the value's index in the resulting array.
+Arrays are added by using numbers to indicate the value's index in the resulting array.

 ```dosini
 THINGS.0='Was eaten by his others'